C Connor Beam

 Leather Preparer & Deglazer

 Next, use a cotton pad to apply Angelus Leather Preparer & Deglazer to the shoe.
-This helps remove the factory finish to ensure the paint adheres to the shoe.
+This helps remove the factory finish to ensure the paint adheres to the shoe when airbrushing shoes or when you want to airbrush leather items

 After this, tape off the parts of the shoe that you don't want to paint.
-When airbrushing, it's difficult to control where the paint goes, so it's important to make sure to cover everywhere that you want to avoid painting.
+When airbrushing shoes, it's difficult to control where the paint goes, so it's important to make sure to cover everywhere that you want to avoid painting when airbrushing shoes or if you plan to airbrush leather broadly.

 Tape off the shoe